 Final words:

-Micorsoft is testing the Drop feature in the Edge browser to make file and note sharing even easier.
-With this, you can able to send photos, videos, documents, and notes to other devices Signed into Microsoft Edge.
+Micorsoft is testing the Drop feature in the Edge browser to make file and notes sharing even easier.
 When comes to large file sharing, you should still stick with or switch to OneDrive.
 In this article, we covered how to enable and use the feature.

 More on Microsoft Edge: